DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: DOBLIX DESIGN

 The reward function is defined below to consider both system latency and index storage:

 \scalebox{0.8}{ { $R(s, a) = -\nu.Norm(AVG(latency)) - (1 - \nu).Norm(AVG(index~size)) $ } }

-This reward function is calculated as the negative sum of the normalized average latency and the normalized average of SSTables index size.
-We use sigmoid normalization to ensure that both latency and index size contribute to the reward on a comparable scale.
-The weighting parameter $\nu$ controls the relative importance of latency and index size in determining the overall reward (evaluated in \S~\ref{sec:eval:param}).
-In our experiments, we set $\nu$ as 1 to achieve the lowest latency; however, in some scenarios, storage may be more critical than can be set by lower values of $\nu$.
+This reward function is calculated as the negative sum of the normalized average end-to-end latency and the normalized average of SSTs index size.
+We use sigmoid normalization to ensure both latency and index size contribute to the reward on a comparable scale.
+The weighting parameter $\nu$ controls the relative importance of latency and index size in determining the overall reward (evaluated in \S\ref{sec:eval:param}).

-Algorithm~\ref{alg:tune} outlines the agent tuning and execution process.
+Alg.~\ref{alg:tune} outlines the agent tuning and execution process.
 The learning procedure begins by configuring the RL hyperparameters: $\alpha$ denotes the learning rate, while $\gamma$ signifies the discount factor that balances immediate and future rewards.
 An epsilon decay strategy is used by initially setting a high exploration rate ($\epsilon$) to investigate various actions, gradually lowering this value in successive iterations to exploit the optimal actions.
-At every $20$ SSTables creation, the following steps occur: First, the agent obtains the average latency of the reads that have reached this level, as well as the index size of the previously created SSTable.
+At every $20$ SSTs creation, the following steps occur: First, the agent obtains the average latency of the reads that have reached this level, as well as the index size of the previously created SST.
 Then, it measures the reward and updates it for the chosen action in the previous state.
 The agent then gets the available actions at that state.
 Then, depending on the value of $\epsilon$, the agent explores a new action or chooses the best action from the Q-table.
-In addition, we implement a reset mechanism for the RL agent that reverts $\epsilon$ to its initial value if the distribution undergoes a significant change.
+In addition, we implement a reset mechanism for the RL agent that reverts $\epsilon$ to its initial value if the distribution of incoming KVs undergoes a significant change.
 This ensures optimal exploration of the space under the new conditions.

-\section{Evaluations}
+\section{EVALUATIONS}